Subject area: Biomedical Sciences

-Our biomedical programmes have a common structure in Years 1 and 2 that provides a firm grounding in the knowledge, understanding and skills required for our specialist disciplines of anatomy and development, infectious diseases, neuroscience, pharmacology, physiology or reproductive biology.
+Our Biomedical Sciences programmes have a common structure in Years 1 and 2.
+The compulsory courses in the pre-honours years will provide you with a firm grounding in the knowledge, understanding and skills required for our specialist disciplines of:

 In Years 3 and 4, you will focus on exploring your chosen discipline in depth.
 There are opportunities to transfer between honours disciplines at the end of Years 2 and 3.

 Each year of our Biomedical Sciences programmes is defined by an overarching theme.
 Year 1 highlights Inspirational Science, examining the importance of Biomedical Sciences to health and disease.